Map-A-Droid/MAD-docs/installation/manual.rst

 .. code-block:: bash

-  apt install python3-pip python3-wheel python3-dev
+  sudo apt install python3-pip python3-wheel python3-dev

 Make sure you have the right version installed, since even if python3.9 is installed, the `python3` command could still point to `python3.5` or below!
 :code:`ls -lah $(which python3)` will show the current symlink of Python